New to Telerik Reporting? Download free 30-day trial

 When you import text that contains HTML markup, the data is always parsed by the HtmlTextBox first.
 Because only a subset of HTML tags is supported, the HTML that is shown in the rendered report may differ from your original HTML.

 Also according to the HTML specification (and the general XML specification as well) the "&", "<" and ">" characters are considered special (markup delimiters), so they need to be encoded in order to be treated as regular text.
 For example the "&" character can be escaped with the "& amp;" entity.
-More information on the subject you can find in this w3.org article.
+You can find more information on the subject in this w3.org article.

 Any other HTML markup tags will be ignored during report processing.
 If the HTML represented by the expression in the HtmlTextBox is not well formed, the HtmlTextBox would throw an exception.
 All HTML tags are case-insensitive.